Poker: A Beginner’s Guide From Bluffing To Playing Competitively

 Although Poker may seem to be an inaccessible game for a lot of people; In reality, the game is as accessible as Baccarat, Black-Jack, Super Mario or even skip rope.
 However, all beginners are required to learn from the basics, If you wish to learn how to play poker in a short period of time, you’ve come to the right place.

 A Short Introduction

-Of all the types of Poker variants, the single most popular is Texas Hold’Em.
+Of all the types of Poker variants, the single most popular is the Texas Hold’Em.
 Once a game is known only by outlaws and hustlers of the American Frontier according to the history of poker.
 And poker has greatly impacted society ever since.
-With the accessibility provided by just having a deck of cards and a few friends who are looking for a way to pass time, these groups have chosen Poker as the de facto game for both parties & meetings for both bachelors and bachelorettes.
+With the accessibility provided by just having a deck of cards and a few friends who are looking for a way to pass time, these groups have chosen Poker as the de-facto game for both parties & meetings for both bachelors and bachelorettes.

 Rules & Protocols of the Game